.png)

 Can I change my registered agent at any time during the year?

 Yes.
-File the Statement of Change form (SS-4534) online or by mail with a $20 fee.
-You can also change agents when filing your annual report, but a $20 fee applies to the agent change.
+File the Statement of Change form (SS-4534) online or by mail.
+The SOS fee schedule currently lists a $20 fee for this filing.
+You can also update your agent when filing your annual report; confirm with the SOS whether the agent change fee applies separately when bundled with the report filing.

 Is the registered agent's information publicly available?